 We can’t control how other companies handle their customer service, but we can decide to make it a priority in our own businesses.
 And we’d be silly not to.
 Seventy-eight percent of consumers have bailed on a transaction because of poor customer service.
 Yikes.

 But it’s the positive experiences that make the real difference.
 Loyal customers—those who are satisfied—are worth up to 10 times as much as their first purchase with you.
-Good customer service can inspire these customers to stick around, buying from you over and over again and vouching for you wherever they go.
+Good customer service can inspire these customers to stick around, buying from you repeatedly and vouching for you wherever they go.

 How to get magical customer service?
 Here are some tips: